Ethan-bro/RainCheck/README.md

 # <p align="center"><b>RainCheck</b></p>
 <p align="center"><sub><i>A Desktop Task Planner with Weather Integration</i></sub></p>

+> ⚠️ Note: All screenshots in this README were taken during development using placeholder (fake) weather data.
+> The demo videos (can be found under [Usage](#usage)) showcase the app fetching and displaying real weather data.
-> ⚠️ **Note:** All screenshots were taken during development.
-Some UI elements may differ slightly from the final version, but the core features and layout remain the same.
+> While some UI elements may differ slightly from the final version, the core features and layout remain the same.

 ## Table of Contents